 - Begin with a clean glass jar.
 Mason ( is a type or brand) you just need a clean glass jar – quart size is good.
 You also need a lid.
 It can be a 1 piece lid or the 2 piece canning lids but it should be the standard regular size.
 Yes, you can use plastic but glass is most common.

 - Punch small holes in the lid.
-Use a hammer and a small finishing nail to punch 5 - 8 very small holes near the center of the lid.
+Use a hammer and a small finishing nail to punch 5 – 8 very small holes near the center of the lid.
 If you make the holes too big, the sugar water feed will pour out too quickly.
 This isn't rocket science – just space them out to give bees room to drink.